rebahozkoc/note-bridge/README.md

     - Liking: Show appreciation for the content by liking the post.
     - Commenting: Leave comments to start discussions or provide feedback.
     - Sharing: Share posts with other users or on social media platforms to reach a broader audience.
+    - Show Interest: Users can press the "I'm Interested" button to indicate their interest for a specific post.
 - Sponsor Posts: Sponsors can promote posts to increase their visibility.
 This feature helps musicians reach a larger audience and gain more recognition for their work.